 This information is subject to change.
-Please read the latest version of Appendix 1A here.
+Please read the latest version of Appendix here.

-- Argentina
+- Bangladesh

 - Brazil

 - China

 - Cote D'Ivoire

+- Dominican Republic

 - Ghana

 - India

 - Indonesia

 - Japan

 - Malaysia

-- Peru
+- Pakistan

 - Russia

 - South Korea

 - Taiwan

 - Thailand

+- Turkiye

 - Vietnam

-^{} The information in this Appendix is based on reputable NGO and other sources detailing forced labor risks, including the Global Slavery Index.
+- The information in this Appendix is based on reputable NGO and other sources detailing forced and child labor labor risks, including the Global Slavery Index.
 Please note that a Supplier location in one of the listed countries shall not automatically subject the Supplier to heightened due diligence; similarly, Suppliers located in other countries not included on this list may nonetheless be subjected to heightened due diligence based on the product supplied and other factors.

-^{} Denotes countries identified as higher risk for fish or fish products only.
+- Denotes countries identified as higher risk for fish or fish products only.